 NAVCE requires Administrative privileges to run.
 Since the MTA runs under the LocalSystem account, you need to change this to an account with Administrative privileges.
 Open the Services control panel applet.
 For the "MailEnable Mail Transfer Agent" service, change the user account it runs under to a Windows user account that has Administrative right (ie. a member of the Administrators group)

-How to configure MailEnable's antivirus plug-in: Article ME020199
+How to configure MailEnable's antivirus plug-in: How do I configure MailEnable Professional's Anti-Virus plug-in?

-How does antivirus filtering work, and how to configure it: Article ME020056
+How does antivirus filtering work, and how to configure it: How does Antivirus Filtering work and how do I configure it?

 |Product:||MailEnable (Pro-Any Pro-1.X Ent-Any Ent-1.X)|